Elimination of systemic risk in financial networks by means of a systemic risk transaction tax

-No matter how well intended these developments might be, they miss the central point about the nature of SR, and might not be suitable to improve stability of the financial system in a sustainable way.
-SR is tightly related to the {\em network structure} of financial assets and liabilities in a financial system.
-Management of SR is essentially a matter of re-structuring financial networks such that the probability of cascading failure is reduced, or ideally eliminated.

-Credit risk is the risk that a borrower will default on a given debt by failing to make the full pre-specified repayments.
-It is usually seen as a risk that emerges between two counterparties once they engage in a financial transaction.
-The lender is the sole bearer of credit risk, and figures the likelihood of failed repayments into a risk premium.
+Credit risk is the risk that a borrower will default on a specific debt by failing to make the full pre-specified repayments.
+It is usually seen as a risk that emerges between two counterparties once they have engaged in a financial transaction.
+The lender is the sole bearer of credit risk and accounts for the likelihood of failed repayments by demanding a risk premium.
 Lenders usually charge higher interest rates to borrowers that are more likely to default (risk-based pricing).
-Credit risk is relatively well understood, and can be mitigated through a number methods and techniques \cite{Duffie:2012aa}.
-The Basle accords provide an extensive framework dealing foremost with the mitigation of credit risk \cite{BIS:1988aa,BIS:2006aa,Balin:2008aa}.
+Credit risk is relatively well-understood, and can be mitigated through a number of methods and techniques \citep{Duffie:2012aa}.
+The Basel Accords provide an extensive framework, dealing foremost with the mitigation of credit risk \citep{BIS:1988aa,BIS:2006aa,Balin:2008aa}.
 When two counterparties are part of a financial system, for example as nodes in a financial network, the situation changes, and their transaction may affect the financial system as a whole.
-The lender no more is the sole bearer of credit risk, nor does credit risk depend on the financial conditions of the borrower alone.
-The impact of a default of the borrower is no longer limited to the lender, but it may affect the other creditors of the lender (who also lend to the same borrower) as well as their creditors, and so on.
-Similarly, the lender is not only vulnerable to a default of the borrower but also to defaults from all debtors of that borrower as well as their debtors, etc. In financial networks credit risk loses the local character between two counterparties, and becomes {\em systemic}.
+The lender is no more the sole bearer of credit risk, nor does credit risk depend on the financial conditions of the borrower alone.
+The impact of a default of the borrower is no longer limited to the lender, but may affect other creditors of the lender, which in turn may affect their creditors.
+Similarly, the lender is not only vulnerable to a default of the borrower but also to defaults of all debtors of that borrower, as well as their debtors.
+In other words, in financial networks credit risk is no longer limited to two counterparties, but becomes \emph{systemic}.